StrmSrfr/green/README.md

 List returns a list of its arguments.

+### Mapcar

+Mapcar takes a function and a list.
+It returns a list of the results of calling the function on each item in the list.

 ### Y

 Y takes a function.
 It returns a function that calls the function